Agnes Tachyon: Stud record

-Agnes Tachyon was the leading sire in Japan in 2008 and died in June 2009 due to heart failure.

 In popular culture

-An anthropomorphized version of the horse appears in Umamusume: Pretty Derby as an intellectual young girl with short, messy brown hair.
-A movie featuring the character titled Umamusume Pretty Derby: Beginning of a New Era released in Japan on May 24, 2024.
+An anthropomorphized version of Agnes Tachyon appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Sumire Uesaka.
+She is depicted as a mad scientist obsessed with pushing the physical limits of Umamusume, with her implied motive being that she wishes to overcome the limitations of her fragile legs using scientific methods.
+A movie featuring the character titled Umamusume: Pretty Derby – Beginning of a New Era released in Japan on 24 May 2024.